What are the top 20 causes of death in Australia?

 Coronary heart disease tops the list, but maybe not for long.

 Coronary heart disease is still killing more Australians than any other disease, according to a report released by the Australian Bureau of Statistics (ABS) titled Causes of Death, Australia 2017.
-It tracked hundreds of diseases and found that more than one-third of Australian deaths in 2017 can be traced back to these five conditions:

 Top 20 leading causes of death for males and females

 |Males||Number of deaths||% of deaths||Females||Number of deaths||% of deaths|

 |Lung cancer||4,911||6%||Coronary heart disease||8,076||10%|

 |Bowel cancer||2,862||3%||Bowel cancer||2,463||3%|

 |Lymph cancer||2,660||3%||Flu and pneumonia||2,326||3%|